 The best Ultrabooks are like the ultimate status symbol in school.
 While everyone else has big and bulky Chromebooks or budget laptops, you’ll whip out a much thinner, lighter and faster machine packed with the best SSDs and processors you can only find in the best laptops today.

 These modern thin and light machines are as much about portability as sheer horsepower.
 You don’t need to worry about your Ultrabook freezing in the middle of an important project, or running out of juice while on the road.

 - Ultrabook not for you?
 These are the best laptops across every category

 CPU: 8th-generation Intel Core i5 – i7 | Graphics: Nvidia GeForce MX150 (2GB), Intel UHD Graphics 620 | RAM: 8GB – 16GB | Screen: 13.3-inch 3K (3,000 x 2,000; touch) | Storage: 256GB – 512GB SSD

-Every once in a while, an Ultrabook comes along that completely wipes the floor with everything that came before.
+Every so often, an Ultrabook comes along that totally wipes the floor with everything else.
 The Huawei MateBook X Pro is one such Ultrabook.
-This gorgeous piece of technology packs high-end components into an eloquently designed package that puts even the MacBook to shame.
-And, with a 3K touchscreen, the Huawei MateBook X Pro has a display that’s just as nice to look like as the chassis.
+This beautiful device packs high-end components into an eloquently designed package that puts even the MacBook Pro to shame.
+And, with its 3K touchscreen, the Huawei MateBook X Pro has a display that’s just as nice to look like as the chassis.
 It truly is one of the best Ultrabooks in every way.